Historic Towns Of America

 Things To Do In Philadelphia

-On July 4, 1776, these three men were appointed to a committee to “bring in a device for a seal for the United States of America.”
-They presented their report to the Continental Congress on August 20, 1776.
-For the United States, it represents the union of the original 13 colonies into a single nation.
+For the United States, this motto represents the union of the original 13 colonies into a single nation.
 E Pluribus Unum was deliberately chosen to have 13 letters as a nod to the 13 colonies.

 oldest motto in US